 Pasta Carbonara

-Everything you’ll need to make this meal pop —plus a few pantry staples you probably already have.
+Everything you’ll need to make this meal — plus a few pantry staples you probably already have.

 notes from the kitchen

-A few extra tips and tricks to help you get the most out of this week’s menu, straight from our own kitchen.
+A few extra tips and tricks to help you get the most out of tonight's menu.

 Egg Mixture Warm-Up Trick